-Scott D. Farmer(3) 53

-Scott D. Farmer joined Cintas in 1981.
+Scott D. Farmer(3) 54 Scott D. Farmer joined Cintas in 1981.
 He has held the positions of Vice President - National Account Division, Vice President - Marketing and Merchandising, Rental Division Group Vice President and Chief Operating Officer.
 In 1994, he was elected to the Board.
 He was elected Chief Executive Officer in July 2003.
 The Board believes that Mr. Farmer's breadth of knowledge and experience in the areas of marketing, business development and corporate strategy, as well as his familiarity with all aspects of Cintas' business, renders his service on the Board extremely beneficial to Cintas.

-James J. Johnson(2)(4) 65 James J. Johnson was elected a Director of Cintas in 2009.
+James J. Johnson(2)(4) 66 James J. Johnson was elected a Director of Cintas in 2009.
 Mr. Johnson was with the Procter & Gamble Company, a manufacturer and marketer of consumer products, for 35 years, retiring in June 2008 as Chief Legal Officer.
 The Board believes that Mr. Johnson's experience with the myriad of legal issues surrounding a publicly-traded company and his status as an independent director renders his service on the Board invaluable to Cintas.

-Robert J. Kohlhepp(3) 68 Robert J. Kohlhepp has been a Director of Cintas since 1979.
+Robert J. Kohlhepp(3)

+Robert J. Kohlhepp has been a Director of Cintas since 1979.
 He has been employed by Cintas since 1967 serving in various executive capacities including Vice President - Finance, Executive Vice President, President, Chief Executive Officer and Vice Chairman of the Board.
 He was elected Chairman of the Board in 2009.
 He is also a Director of Parker Hannifin Corporation.
 He served as a director of Eagle Hospitality Properties Trust, Inc. from 2004 until 2008.
 The Board believes that Mr. Kohlhepp's long-time service to Cintas, much of which has been in an executive capacity, has given him significant experience with capital management and allocation and public company financial statement preparation, uniquely qualifying him to serve as the Chairman of the Board.

+Joseph Scaminace(1)(2)(3) 60

-Joseph Scaminace(1)(2) 59 Joseph Scaminace was elected a Director of Cintas in 2010.
-Mr. Scaminace has been Chairman, President and CEO of OM Group, Inc. ("OMG"), a specialty chemicals company, since 2005.
-Prior to joining OMG, Mr. Scaminace was the President and Chief Operating Officer of The Sherwin-Williams Company, a paint and coatings company where he had worked in various capacities since 1983.
+Joseph Scaminace was elected a Director of Cintas in 2010.
+He is designated as Lead Director of the Cintas Board of Directors and is Chairman of the Executive Committee and the Nominating and Corporate Governance Committee.
+Mr. Scaminace has been Chairman, President and CEO of OM Group, Inc. ("OMG"), a diversified industrial growth company, since 2005.
+Prior to joining OMG, Mr. Scaminace was the President and Chief Operating Officer of The Sherwin-Williams Company. a paint and coatings company, where he had worked in various capacities since 1983.
 He is a member of the Board of Trustees of The Cleveland Clinic.
 Mr. Scaminace is also a Director of Parker Hannifin Corporation.
 The Board believes that Mr. Scaminace's principal executive officer experience and service as a director of another publicly-traded company, which have provided him insight into high-level corporate governance and executive compensation matters, as well as his independent director status, make him an integral member of Cintas' Board.